 NCCI used trend factors to measure expected changes in benefit costs along with expected changes in wages.
 Trend was determined separately for indemnity and medical benefits.
-NCCI estimated that the indemnity portion of the total benefit costs would be 69% and the medical portion would be 31%.
+The indemnity portion of the 2018 adjusted limited total losses is 69% and the medical portion is 31%.

-In the current filing, NCCI proposed to decrease to the indemnity trend factor from -2.0% to -3.0% and to decrease in the medical trend factor from -3.0% to -4.0%.
+In the current filing, NCCI proposed no change to the indemnity trend factor of -3.0% and a decrease in the medical trend factor from -4.0% to -4.5%.
 NCCI's selections are based on an analysis of Rhode Island historical loss ratios as well as economic data.

-For comparison purposes, we asked NCCI to calculate alternative overall indications for each of the following alternative scenarios: (a) -2.0% for the indemnity trend factor and -3.0% for the medical trend factor (i.e., no change to the currently approved trend selections); (b) -1.0% for the indemnity trend factor and -2.0% for the medical trend factor; and (c) -4.0% for the indemnity trend factor and -5.0% for the medical trend factor.
-The overall indications are -8.7% for scenario (a), -4.2% for scenario (b), and -17.1% for scenario (c).
+For comparison purposes, we asked NCCI to calculate alternative overall indications for each of the following alternative scenarios: (a) -3.0% for the indemnity trend factor and -4.0% for the medical trend factor (i.e., no change to the currently approved trend selections); (b) -2.0% for the indemnity trend factor and -3.5% for the medical trend factor; and (c) -4.0% for the indemnity trend factor and -5.5% for the medical trend factor.
+The overall indications are -6.2% for scenario (a), -2.3% for scenario (b), and -11.3% for scenario (c).
 Please note that these alternative indications reflect the overall impact of the proposed change, including the LAE provision.